 - Your child's progress is continually monitored by their class teacher. - Their progress is reviewed formally every term and an assessment is made of their attainment in relation to the National Curriculum Age Related Expectations, in reading, writing and numeracy. - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-These levels are called Layers of Learning and been developed by the Fort Royal Specialist School. - If your child is in the Reception Class then a sensitive assessment tool called Steps will be used to capture small steps of progress against the EYFS outcomes.

-- At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+These levels are called Layers of Learning and been developed by the Fort Royal Specialist School. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.
 Children who cannot access the SATS level of assessment will be assessed on the Pre Key Stage Standards.
-This is a statutory teacher assessment judgement at the end of key stage 1, for pupils who are working below the national curriculum teacher assessment frameworks. - Children on the SEND Support register will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - Progress throughout the year will also be monitored by the Class Teacher, Headteacher, Subject Lead and SENDCO.
+This is a statutory teacher assessment judgement at the end of key stage 1, for pupils who are working below the national curriculum teacher assessment frameworks.

+- Children - Children on the SEND Support register will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - Progress throughout the year will also be monitored by the Class Teacher, Headteacher, Subject Lead and SENDCO.